bwsw/cloudstack-ui/config-guide.md

 ```

 ### Disk Offering Parameters
-Allows you to add additional parameters of disk offerings that will be shown in disk offerings table.
+Allows you to add additional parameters of disk offerings that will be shown in the disk offerings table.

 Available parameters:
 - "displaytext"